The Hutton family of Marske

 John Hutton (IV).
 1774-1841.
 Eldest son of John (III).
 Owned Marske estate for about 59 years.

-John (IV) was the eldest son of John (III) and inherited the Marske Estate and Hall on reaching age of 18, and lived there for most of his adult life, alongside practicing law in London – he was politically Liberal1,25.
+John (IV) was the eldest son of John (III) and inherited the Marske Estate and Hall on reaching age of 18, and lived there for most of his adult life, alongside practicing law in London – he was politically Liberal25,26.
 Jane Hatcher records the interim arrangements until he reached adulthoodThe four brothers were all close, and helped each other through life.
 Their mother (Anne Ling) moved into Richmond after the death of John Hutton (III), and had not been treated generously in his will.
+He and his younger brother Timothy are also noted for their close relationship with James Yorke (of Yorke House, Richmond), George Cuit (the artist), James Tate (Rector of Marske for sometime and headmaster of Richmond School)27.

 John preferred the seclusion of Marske to the turmoil of Westminster.
 He was very popular locally, and his birthdays in Marske were scenes to be remembered.
-He was the last member of the Hutton family to have resided permanently in the village25.
-John began to establish Cordilleras Farm on Marske Moor soon after 180926, founded the “Wensleydale and Swaledale Bank”, funded refurbishment of Marske church in 1830 (including installation of box pews), built the Gothick Barn (see painting below), and founded Marske school in 184127,11.
-He had expanded the estate by acquiring the lands associated with Applegarth manor in 181428, and initiated the purchase of Clints Estate and Hall just before his death in 18411.
+He was the last member of the Hutton family to have resided permanently in the village26.
+John began to establish Cordilleras Farm on Marske Moor soon after 180928, founded the “Wensleydale and Swaledale Bank”, funded refurbishment of Marske church in 1830 (including installation of box pews), built the Gothick Barn (see painting below), and founded Marske school in 184129,11.
+He had expanded the estate by acquiring the lands associated with Applegarth manor in 181430, and initiated the purchase of Clints Estate and Hall just before his death in 18411.

 Watercolour painting of Gothick Barn by David Morgan Rees.